 Have you ever heard of a country that is not a country?
 Have your expat travels ever taken you to a place called Transnistria?
-To my shame I must admit I didn’t learn about Transnistria until I moved to Moldova earlier this year.
+To my shame I must admit I didn’t learn about Transnistria until I lived in Moldova.

 Just the same, Transnistria set up a border where you have to show your passport and fill out a form.
 The ten of us arrived at said border, filled out forms and handed over our passports which were examined by dour looking uniformed officials of a certain Soviet-looking vintage.

 While waiting for the rest of our group to be processed, I noticed one of us was missing.

 “In the bushes.”

 With all the armed men around, none of whom looked filled with loving-kindness, it seemed a bit risky to head for the bushes at a border post (official or not), but I’d spotted no building with signs indicating there were any proper facilities for people with full bladders.
 Since I was in need of such a place I decided to inquire.
 I carefully approached one of Transnistria’s finest.

 “Twalet?”
 I asked in my best Russian, which consists of four words (yes, no, thank you, toilet).

 He waved at the bushes.

 Okay, fine.
 I took off into the direction he had pointed and noticed hidden in the greenery a ramshackle outhouse affair.